 China Slate Ltd was formed in 1997 by Fergus Liu, a Chartered Quantity Surveyor, advisor to many Chinese provinces and successful entrepreneur based in Chesterfield, United Kingdom.
-Fergus has been assisting the Chinese people to develop the Chinese slate business since the early nineties.
+Fergus has been assisting the Chinese people to develop the Chinese slate business since the early nineties, before becoming a Chinese slate importer himself.

 His objective was to import high quality Chinese slate to meet the demands of Western markets.
 To achieve this aim, China Slate bought into an existing Chinese slate supplier – Dongmu Slate Quarries.
 The immense popularity of Dongmu’s blue-black Emperor roofing slates meant that China Slate quickly grew a large client base of distributors and stockists throughout the UK and into Europe and North America.
 The quarries train their large labour force to adopt modern technology to finish slates in a similar way to Welsh slates.
 Education and training is a top priority for ourselves and Chinese local government.